debba/edd-invoiced-plugin/README.txt

 == Description ==

-EDD Invoiced Plugin allows you to make invoice with EDD using invoice-generator.com APIs.
+EDD PDF Invoice allows you to make invoice with EDD using invoice-generator.com APIs.

 * **Easy Configuration**: install plugin and setup in a few seconds.
 * **Languages**: plugin is available in Italian and English languages.